Brunswick Heads History

 By the early 1860’s cedar-getters had returned to the valley and Brunswick Heads rapidly became an established sea port.
 Huge quantities of the best quality cedar were shipped from the Brunswick Valley.
 Large numbers of sail and steam powered vessels were engaged in carrying the valuable consignments of timber to the southern cities.
 Because the entire valley was a government forest reserve, there were still no permanent settlers here for many years.

 During the 1860s, the cedar-getters moved further up the arms of the river in search of cedar.
 Base camps were established on the upper reaches of the river at Tyagarah Grass and Mullumbimby Grass.
 These naturally grassed clearings in the dense expanse of forest provided an oasis where the working bullocks, which were so important for hauling the logs to the water’s edge, could be fed.
+A camp site was established at the junction of the three arms of the Brunswick River.
+This grew to become a village and later the township of Mullumbimby.
+It was an excellent site because the river was tidal and could be easily navigated from the coast to this point.

 Also, its central location gave access to all areas of the catchment.
 The natural landscape of this site also made it the most suitable position for bullock teams to cross the river with their wagons loaded with timber.